kunjcr2/kunjcr2.github.io/README.md

 - Grid-based layout for modern content organization
 - Hover effects for sections and interactive elements

+## Recent UI/UX Changes (April 2025)

+- The "Contact Me" section has been removed from the bottom of the page.
+- Contact links (GitHub, LinkedIn, Email) are now displayed as small icons directly below the "I'm Kunj Shah" heading for immediate access.
+- Improved mobile responsiveness: Contact icons and header layout are optimized for all screen sizes.

-### JavaScript Functionality
+## JavaScript Functionality

-- Theme toggling (light/dark mode)
+- Theme toggling (light/dark mode) with smooth transitions and neon effects in dark mode.
-- Smooth scrolling to sections
+- Smooth scrolling navigation for all anchor links.
-- Dynamic UI updates with transitions
-- Interactive elements with hover effects
+- Animated section reveals using Intersection Observer for a modern, dynamic feel.
+- Floating and glowing effects for icons and headers.
+- Scroll progress indicator and back-to-top button for enhanced navigation.
+- Typing animation for the main header text.
+- Active navigation highlighting based on scroll position.

 ## How to Use